Investigation of the luminescence of $\mathrm{[UO_2X_4]^{2-}}$ (X=Cl, Br) complexes in organic phase using time-resolved laser-induced fluorescence spectroscopy and quantum chemical simulations: Results and Discussions

-Setting the \ce{[UO2Cl4]^{2-}} spectra computed in gas phase with those computed in $n$-dodecane and acetone solvents (See Fig. S2 of the ESI) reveals that long-range solvent interactions have no influence on the spectral profile.
-However, \ce{[UO2Br4]^{2-}} luminescence spectrum displays some more intense contributions and longer vibronic progressions than \ce{[UO2Cl4]^{2-}} (see the bottom panel on Fig. \ref{fig:first coord sphere}).
-This results from a larger geometrical displacements between the ground and excited state structures (see Table S10 in ESI), which leads to the appearance of several U-Br vibrational modes in a spectrum.
-The computed luminescence spectrum of \ce{[{A336}]2[UO2Cl4]} in gas phase is overlaid with the experimental one on Figure~\ref{fig:a336-theory-exp}.
-This figure highlights the fact that both the energy positions and the band spacing of the computed vibronic transitions match nicely the experimental envelope, though with the reserve that the band spacing is somewhat red shifted as the ground state symmetrical stretching is slightly overestimated by the R-ECP DFT/PBE0 level of theory.
-The added value of the theoretical simulation lies in the assignment of the vibronic levels, as detailed in Table~S9 of the ESI.
-In agreement with Görller-Walrand {\etal}~\cite{B317002K} results, our theoretical approach reproduced a contribution from symmetrical stretching and rocking vibrational modes.
-On the contrary, the doubled U-Cl symmetrical vibrational mode contribution was observed rather than out-of-plane bending of equatorial ligands contribution.
+Setting the \ce{[UO2Cl4]^{2-}} spectra computed in the gas phase side-by-side with those computed in $n$-dodecane and acetone solvents (see Figue S2 in the Supporting Information) reveals that long-range solvent interactions have a minor influence on the spectral profiles, mostly on the intensities of $\nu_\mathrm{U-X}$ vibrational mode contributions.
+Nevertheless, the \ce{[UO2Br4]^{2-}} luminescence spectrum displays some more intense contributions and longer vibronic progressions in comparison to \ce{[UO2Cl4]^{2-}} (see the bottom panel on Figure~\ref{fig:first coord sphere}).
+This is due to a larger geometrical displacement between the ground- and excited- state structures (see Table~S10 in the Supporting Information), which leads to the appearance of \ce{U-Br} in-plane bending mode progression, distant by \SI{96}{\per\cm} from the 0-0 line.